Akademiaapp/aula-api/README.md

 ## Technologies Used
 - Python: Selected Python for backend development due to its simplicity, readability, and extensive library ecosystem.
 - FastAPI: FastAPI makes it possible to develop rubust APIs, with rapid iteration and minimal code.
-- HTTPX: The python HTTPX library is used to interact with the Aula platform
+- HTTPX: The python HTTPX library is used to interact with the Aula platform.

 ## Endpoints
 The API currently provides the following endpoints: